Science Results

 The Science of SDSS-V

-SDSS-V is now setting out to pioneer panoptic spectroscopy: to be the first survey to carry out consistent all-sky, multi-epoch spectroscopy in both the optical and the infrared, and to push integral-field unit (IFU) spectroscopy towards the ultra-wide area regime.
-The astrophysical goals enabled by SDSS-V range from stellar and ISM physics to the evolution of our Milky Way, and to the growth of supermassive black holes.
+SDSS-V is now pioneering panoptic spectroscopy: it is first sky survey to carry out all-sky, time-domain spectroscopy in both the optical and the infrared, and to push integral-field unit spectroscopy (IFS) towards the ultra-wide area regime.
+The astrophysical goals of SDSS-V range from stellar and ISM physics to the evolution of our Milky Way, and to the growth of supermassive black holes.
 See below for more details about many of the exciting topics SDSS-V will address.

 Black Holes